-The Internet Pathology Laboratory for Medical Education, which can also be accessed through the Blackboard site via the "Handouts and Links" tab, is a comprehensive learning tool.
+The Internet Pathology Laboratory for Medical Education, which can also be accessed through the Blackboard site via the "Handouts and Links" tab, is a comprehensive learning tool, encompassing the latest edition of the world-famous WebPath® software.
 Individual PBL-based exercises will utilize this resource.
-In addition, the application contains useful anatomy, radiology, histology, and microbiology images and tutorials, in addition to thousands of general and systemic pathology images.
+In addition, the application contains useful anatomy, radiology, histology, and microbiology images and tutorials, along with thousands of general and systemic pathology images.
 Students and faculty alike may wish to utilize this resource for learning and teaching purposes.
+In addition, WebPath contains a section of case-based laboratory exercises and examination questions (with fully-explained answers) that are very helpful resources for learning and review.